AT THE EDGE?

 | 09:30 Uhr |

 BROAD PICTURE TALK | What Happened to Global Zero: Did We lose Sight of Nuclear Disarmament?
-Adis AHMETOVIĆ, Member of the German Parliament (SPD), Foreign Policy Spokesperson of the SPD and Member of the Foreign Affairs Committee, Berlin/Hannover* Tor Henrik ANDERSEN, Director, Section for Disarmament and Non-proliferation, Norwegian Ministry of Foreign Affairs, Olso Beatrice FIHN, Founder and Director of Lex International and Senior Fellow at UNIDIR (United Nations Institute for Disarmament Research), Geneva |
+Hans KRISTENSEN, Director, Nuclear Information Project, Federation of American Scientists, Washington D.C.
+Beatrice FIHN, Founder and Director of Lex International and Senior Fellow at UNIDIR (United Nations Institute for Disarmament Research), Geneva Gerlinde F. NIEHUS, Former Deputy Director, Defence and Security Cooperation, NATO HQ, Brussels/Berlin* |

 | 10:45 Uhr |